-Luis Blanquez is an international antitrust and competition law attorney with 15 years of experience at the European Commission and major international law firms in the European Union (Brussels, Madrid and London).
+Luis Blanquez is an EU and US Antitrust Partner at Bona Law, based in San Diego.
+He is an international antitrust and competition law attorney with 15 years of experience at the European Commission and major international law firms in the European Union (Brussels, Madrid and London).
 Before moving to the United States in 2016, Luis Blanquez served with the Merger Task Force, Directorate-General for Competition of the European Commission in Brussels, (DG Comp).
 From there he spent ten years with international law firms in the EU, representing clients in cartel and other competition-law related investigations, merger control proceedings, as well as general competition law advice and compliance.
 Luis Blanquez’ earlier European experience also includes training at the Directorate General of Information Society of the European Commission in Brussels, where he was actively involved in the drafting process of the Regulatory Framework of Electronic Communications Networks and Services (i.e. the Framework, Authorization, Access and Interconnection Directives, User’s Right’s Directive, Data Protection Directive and Unbundled Local Loop Regulation); and the “Leonardo da Vinci” European program––where he supported French legal chambers and judges as a junior attorney working in several local French law firms in Nantes.
 In 2016, Luis Blanquez joined Bona Law PC in San Diego, California.
 He received his license to practice as a US attorney from the California Bar in 2018.
 Since joining Bona law in 2016, Luis has prosecuted and defended clients in antitrust actions in federal and state courts, including the defense of a Japanese capacitor manufacturer against class action antitrust claims (In re Capacitors Antitrust Litigation).
 In addition, Luis continues to provide support to our US clients on EU competition law and advises on the various dissimilarities and substantive differences between the United States’ consumer-welfare based laws and the EU’s rivalry bias.
 Luis Blanquez is a native Spanish speaker, fluent in English, and proficient in French.
 He holds a citizenship in Spain (EU) and is a permanent Green Card holder in the United States.

 Deferred prosecution agreements and effective compliance programs in the Antitrust world: The new married couple.The Antitrust Attorney Blog, Luis Blanquez and Jon Cieslak, 21 April 2021